kmehltretter82/frama-c-linux/ivette/src/frama-c/plugins/eva/doc.md

 This component lists all statements which may read or write the selected lvalue, according to the Eva analysis.
+In the [Files](#framac-files-sidebar) sidebar, the [icon-multicheck] icon also signals functions containing at least one such statement.

 Studia can also be used on arbitrary lvalues:
 - right-click on a statement in the AST component;